analytixncs/naviga-analytics-docs/docs/informer/informer-javascript.md

 ## Calculated Fields

-To add a Calculated Field to a Dataset, you will first need to Edit the Dataset that you want to add the field to.
+To add a Calculated Field to a Dataset, you will first need to Edit the Dataset that you want to add the field to.#using-the-momentjs-date-library)

 Once in the Edit screen click on the plus sign by the **Flow Steps**.
 You will be presented with a menu where you will choose **Add Field/Calculated Field**.